Toyota C-HR SUV - MPG, running costs & CO2

 Toyota C-HR MPG & CO2

 When it comes to everyday running costs, the C-HR is impressive.
 The 1.8-litre version uses the same petrol engine and electric motor combination as the Toyota Prius, but the bulkier and less aerodynamic shape of the C-HR blunts its efficiency slightly.
 However, claimed WLTP fuel economy of up to 58.9mpg and CO2 emissions from just 109g/km are impressive.
 A new 2.0-litre model was introduced in 2019 and it achieves fuel economy of up to 54.3mpg and CO2 emissions from 119g/km.
 These results almost surpass the diesel-engined competition, such as the Nissan Qashqai 1.5-litre dCi and SEAT Ateca 1.6-litre TDI.
 They should also appeal to company-car drivers who will enjoy much more affordable Benefit-in-Kind (BiK) tax rates.
-VED road tax will cost £140 annually.
+VED road tax is slightly discounted thanks to its hybrid powertrain.

 Note that these figures apply only to cars fitted with 17-inch alloy wheels, normally Icon models.
 Fitting the the larger 18-inch wheels sees fuel economy dropping slightly, while CO2 emissions are unchanged.
 Furthermore, our past experience with hybrid cars suggests they can struggle to reach quoted economy figures.
 When we tested the 2.0-litre version, we could achieve the claimed fuel economy for normal driving but it dropped into the 40s when we took the car on the motorway, where the car has to rely more heavily on the petrol engine.